Sometimes, birds need our help. Here are answers to important questions about doing just that.

 An estimated 100 million to one billion birds in the U.S. are killed every year from window glass collisions.
 That’s because moonlight reflects on windows at night, and trees do in the daytime.
 The birds don’t realize until too late that they’re flying toward a solid pane of glass.
 Birds also hit windows if they’re being chased by a predator or have a momentary lapse of judgment.
 Although the crashes can’t be prevented entirely, there are a few things you can do to help:

-• Place bird feeders and birdbaths at least 25 feet (7.6 m) from windows.
-This allows birds to change course or apply the “brakes” when they realize what’s ahead.
-Or conversely, place them within 2–3 feet (61–91 cm) of windows.
-This prevents them from gaining enough speed to cause injury.
+- Place bird feeders and birdbaths at least 25 feet (7.6 m) from windows.
+This allows them to change course or apply the “brakes” when they realize what’s ahead.
+Conversely, place them within 2–3 feet (61–91 cm) of windows.
+This prevents birds from gaining enough speed to cause injury.

-• Decals such as those shown above, seem to work well.
+- Decals such as those shown above seem to work well.
 They’re available at bird supply stores or online.
-Be sure to apply them to the outside of windows, where the birds will see them.
-Some decals have a coating that reflects ultraviolet sunlight—it glows for birds, but isn’t visible to humans.
+Apply them to the outside of windows, where the birds will see them.
+Some decals have a coating that reflects ultraviolet sunlight—it glows for birds but isn’t visible to humans.
 You’ll need more than one decal per window.

-• David Sibley, noted bird guide author and illustrator, suggests trying this.
-It isn’t foolproof, but may help: Draw Xs using a yellow highlighter on the inside of windows.
-The fluorescence of the highlighter is visible to birds.
+- David Sibley, noted bird guide author and illustrator, suggests trying this.
+It isn’t foolproof, but it may help: Draw Xs using a yellow highlighter on the inside of windows.
+The highlighter’s fluorescence is visible to birds.
 It works best in sunlight and not very well on cloudy days or low light.

 How to care for an injured bird